-As a teenager, I worked my way through several meters of Goldmann Taschenbuch editions of Agatha Christie novels (along with some Edgar Wallace thrillers) which turned me into a committed, if ill-informed, anglophile.
-However, by the time I came across the Poirot mysteries starring David Suchet, I’d lived in the UK for some time and found their nostalgia sickly and their far-fetched plots boring.
-But when the BBC showed The ABC Murders, adapted by Sarah Phelps and starring John Malkovich, at Christmas, I wanted to see what they’d done with the book.
+As a teenager, I worked my way through several meters of Goldmann Taschenbuch editions of Agatha Christie novels (along with a number of Edgar Wallace thrillers, which, together, turned me into a committed, if ill-informed, anglophile).
+However, by the time I came across the Poirot mysteries starring David Suchet, I’d lived in the UK for some time and found their nostalgia sickly and their plots boring.
+But when the BBC showed The ABC Murders, adapted by Sarah Phelps and starring John Malkovich, at Christmas, I was curious.

 Phelps’ adaptation makes some very interesting choices about settings and characters.
 Instead of stylish Art Deco interiors we see mostly poverty.
 Fascist posters calling for an end to the “Alien Tide” line the streets.
 Poirot is here not the vain, funny little man who plays up his foreignness to hide a formidable intellect, but a traumatised refugee, mocked and abandoned.